Skip to content ↓

 ISI INSPECTION REPORT 2024

+The PSHE programme is generally effective, and leaders emphasis the importance of responsibility in a community.
 Pupils develop high levels of tolerance and respect to those of a different age, race, faith and gender, and to those who have disabilities.

 ISI INSPECTION REPORT 2024